How To Install WordPress Manually?

 - Change database_name_here with the name you defined previously, keeping the single quotes.

-- Replace username you defined in the last measure surrounded with single quotes.
+- Replace the username you defined in the last measure surrounded by single quotes.

-- Change password_here with your database password you defined in the last measure keeping the single quotes.
+- Change password_here your database password you defined in the last measure keeping the single quotes.

-When you conclude with the edits, make sure to rename or duplicate this file as wp-config.php.
+When you conclude with the edits, make sure to rename the file as wp-config.php.